bstyx/ProgressAndThoughts/Progress.md

 09.02.2020

 ## I got back to freecodecamp and started doing some challenges, kinda demotivated the last few days I hope I can overcome it.

+29.02.2020

+## Havent posted for a long time, atm taking on the freecodecamp stuff, finished the flex box part as refreshment and im half way through the grid section.